FilippoGuardassoni/spotify_hitsong/README.md

 # Installation and Setup

-- Google Colab Instance
+- Tensorflow
+- R/ R studio

 ## Codes and Resources Used
 - Python 2.7 and up
-- PySpark

 ## Python Packages Used
 - **General Purpose:** General purpose packages like `urllib, os, request`, and many more.